Paris attacks: an international joint venture in violence

-PARIS (Reuters) - Early leads in the investigation into the deadly Paris attacks point to the likelihood of a team led by French nationals, based in Belgium, and which may have used a refugee route from Syria via Greece to link up for their killing spree.
+PARIS (Reuters) - Friday’s attacks in Paris were probably ordered by a Belgian living in Syria and carried out by a group led by Belgium-based French nationals with an accomplice who may have used a refugee route via Greece.

-Details are only slowly emerging of the seven dead attackers and an eighth assailant still on the run who perpetrated strikes on Paris bars, a concert hall and a soccer stadium that killed 132 people and injuring 349.
+With at least one of the group still on the run, French prosecutors say they have identified five of the seven who died in suicide attacks on Paris bars, a concert hall and a soccer stadium that killed 129 people.

-But elements pieced together so far suggest a well-organized and trained multinational commando team, backed by an equally cross-border network reaching from the Middle East to Brussel’s rundown suburbs, via the Greek island of Leros and the French cathedral town of Chartres - and possibly involving Germany.
+Four were French, while the fifth man was stopped and fingerprinted in Greece in October and may have been Syrian.

+Belgian police were hunting for Salah Abdeslam, a 26-year-old Frenchman based in a suburb of Brussels, who is one of at least two brothers believed to have been involved in the plan who managed to cross the border after the attacks.

+Abdelhamid Abaaoud, a Belgian national currently in Syria, was suspected of having ordered the operation, a source close to the investigation said.

+“He appears to be the brains behind several planned attacks in Europe,” the source told Reuters.

-The international reach of their network prompted French Interior Minister Bernard Cazeneuve to call for an urgent European Union meeting to assess what new security measures the bloc needs to counter such threats.
+The international reach of the network prompted French Interior Minister Bernard Cazeneuve to call for an urgent European Union meeting to assess what new security measures the bloc needs to counter such threats.

-“The abject attack was prepared overseas, mobilized a team based on Belgium territory and benefited from support in France,” he told a news conference with his Belgium counterpart.
+“The abject attack was prepared overseas, mobilised a team based on Belgian territory and benefited from support in France,” he told a news conference with his Belgian counterpart.

-Four of the eight attackers which Islamic State said it had sent to do the killings are now known to have been French nationals, including Ismael Omar Mostefai, a 29-year-old of Algerian descent from Chartres, southwest of Paris.
+Police named two French attackers -- Ismael Omar Mostefai, a 29-year-old of Algerian descent from Chartres, southwest of Paris, Samy Amimour, 28, from the Paris suburb of Drancy.

+Amimour had been under police surveillance but had slipped away to Syria at some point after 2013.
+Le Monde quoted his father in 2014 saying he had gone to the Syrian border to try and bring him back.

+A source close to the investigation named two other French assailants as Bilal Hadfi, 20, and Ibrahim Abdeslam, 31, brother of Saleh Abdeslam, who police suspect rented the black VW Polo car used during the shootings.

+He was registered crossing into Belgium at the weekend in a VW Golf which was later found in Brussels.

-He is one of seven militants who died in the slaughter, blowing himself up at the Bataclan musical hall, the bloodiest of Friday’s attacks.
+Mostefai is one of seven militants who died in the slaughter, blowing himself up at the Bataclan concert hall, the bloodiest of Friday’s attacks.

 His profile is typical of French jihadists -- a period of petty crime before he became quickly radicalised and withdrew from the social circle he had previously known.

-The Paris prosecutor’s office has identified another two of the dead attackers as French nationals.
-It did not given their names, but said they were suicide bombers, aged 20 and 31, at the Stade de France stadium and one of the bars.
-A judicial source said one of the two was a brother of Abdeslam.

-Indeed it is in Belgium, the EU state which proportionate to its population has contributed most foreign fighters to the civil war in Syria and which has figured in several Islamist attacks and plots across the continent in the past year, where investigators are making fastest progress.

-Belgian prosecutors said on Sunday seven people had been detained following raids and also confirmed the two French suicide bombers had been living in Belgium.
+Belgian police detained seven people following the raids and prosecutors said on Monday two were still being held.
+They had earlier confirmed two of the French suicide bombers had been living in Belgium.

-Of those arrested, at least one of those held from the inner Brussels neighborhood of Molenbeek was believed to have spent the previous evening in Paris, where two cars registered in Belgium were impounded close to scenes of some of the violence.
+Of those arrested, at least one of those held from the Brussels neighbourhood of Molenbeek was believed to have spent the previous evening in Paris, where two cars registered in Belgium were impounded close to scenes of some of the violence.

-France has not publicly confirmed that the passport-holder is a suspect, but Greek Migration Minister Yannis Mouzalas said French authorities had told Greece they suspected Almohammad, whose passport was found outside the Stade de France near the body of a gunman, was indeed one of the attackers.
+Greek Migration Minister Yannis Mouzalas said on Sunday French authorities had told Greece they suspected Almohammad was indeed one of the attackers.

-Such a connection, if proven, would be particularly sensitive because if a killer did enter Europe among refugees and migrants fleeing war-torn countries, this could change the political debate about accepting refugees.
+The Paris prosecutor confirmed on Monday that one of the suicide bombers at the Stade de France had passed through border controls in Greece, but authorities could not confirm that the passport found was authentic.

-Jihadi sources told Reuters in September they were using the migrant crisis to send some of their fighter to Europe, although Western officials played down that prospect.
+Jihadi sources told Reuters in September they were using the migrant crisis to send some of their fighters to Europe, although Western officials played down that prospect.

 It is also possible Islamic State may have wanted to leave a Syrian passport behind to stoke fears about migrants in Europe.